maciejmikosik/testory/main/doc/tutorial.md

 ### Purging

 Testory maintains global state that holds information about every mock, stubbing and invocation.
 This data needs to be periodically released to prevent running out of memory.
-Since testory has no foolproof way to tell whether one test ended and another started, it relies on simplistic assumption that only one **when** is used per one test.
+Since testory has no foolproof way to tell whether one test ended and another started, it relies on some simplistic assumptions

+ - Only one **when** is used per one test.
 Thus calling **when**, makes testory to forget about all events that happened before previous **when**.

-    mock = mock(Object.class)
-    when(...)  // previous when

-    ...

-    when(...) // forgets about anything that happened before previous when
-    // any of the following throws TestoryException mock.toString();
-    given(willReturn(""), mock).toString();
-    thenCalled(mock).toString();
+ - Initialization using `givenTest` is done only once at the very beginning of each test.
+This makes testory to forget about all events that happened before.

 Purging has following consequences